 In November 2008, the new LAC+USC Medical Center opened its doors alongside the historic General Hospital building.
 The new facility boasts 1.5 million square feet and 600 inpatient beds.
 The Emergency Department consists of 132 beds with a dedicated CT scanner in the ED.
 The bulk of the emergency medicine residency training takes place at the LAC+USC Medical Center.

 USC Verdugo Hills Hospital (VHH) is a 158-bed acute care hospital serving patients in the cities of Glendale and La Cañada Flintridge, as well as the surrounding Foothill communities of Southern California.
-PGY4 residents rotate through the ED at (VHH) to gain valuable community ED exposure.
+PGY3 and PGY4 residents rotate through the ED at (VHH) to gain valuable community ED exposure.

 Good Samaritan Hospital is a world-class academic medical center affiliated with USC School of Medicine.
 PGY2 residents spend 3 weeks on the Obstetrics service where they perform vaginal deliveries under the supervision of OB attendings.